riversafe33/rs_campfire/README.md

+# Remove -main the folder should be named just rs_campfire

 Campfire Placement Script
 This script allows players to place a campfire in the world using a specific item.
 Once placed, the campfire can be extinguished either by using a designated item or by executing a command, depending on the configuration settings.